PCP-GAN: Property-Constrained Pore-scale image reconstruction via conditional Generative Adversarial Networks: Conclusions

-Architectural comparison validated the necessity of the 50M-parameter design, with systematic performance degradation in reduced models (24\% reduction approaching acceptable threshold; 50\% reduction resulting in geological feature failure), confirming substantial network capacity requirements for effective dual-conditional generation.

-The demonstrated performance improvements have significant implications for subsurface characterization workflows.
-By achieving property deviations an order of magnitude lower than conventional random sampling, the framework addresses a fundamental limitation in digital rock analysis where natural heterogeneity compromises sample representativeness.
-This capability becomes particularly valuable for sparse data scenarios common in deep subsurface investigations.
+Architectural comparison validated the necessity of the 50M-parameter design, with systematic performance degradation in reduced models (24\% reduction approaching acceptable threshold, 50\% reduction resulting in geological feature failure), confirming substantial network capacity requirements for effective dual-conditional generation.
+The demonstrated performance improvements have significant implications for subsurface characterization workflows, particularly for sparse data scenarios common in deep subsurface investigations where natural heterogeneity compromises sample representativeness, addressing a long-standing limitation in digital rock analysis.

-Future applications could extend this approach to other geological formations and integrate with existing reservoir modeling workflows, potentially revolutionizing how pore-scale heterogeneity is incorporated into field-scale simulations.
-The success across diverse carbonate fabrics suggests broader applicability to complex geological systems where traditional sampling strategies struggle to capture representative properties.